 When you are done building the synthesizer, press Done.

 Here's a reference to all the modules in ModSynth.
-Those only available in full version of ModSynth are prefixed with (+).
+First are free-version modules, followed the additional modules available in the full version prefixed with (+).
+You can find more detailed specifications of each of the control ranges at ModSynth Control Specifications.

 The keyboard represents the keyboard on the screen or a USB-MIDI connected keyboard.